Bioplastics aren’t ready to close the loop on the circular economy

 * There will be an 20% average recycled content within plastic packaging

-(By the way, here at Multisteps, we’re well ahead of that last target: we use at least 80% recycled plastic in all of our packaging.)
+(By the way, here at Multisteps, we’re well ahead of that last target: our products have the ability to offer packaging with up to 100% recycled content.)

 The recyclable vs compostable dilemma